Severe Thunderstorm Warning issued for Box Butte, Dawes by NWS - News Break

 Severe Thunderstorm Warning issued for Box Butte, Dawes by NWS

-Effective: 2021-07-09 22:22:00 CDT Expires: 2021-07-09 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move immediately to shelter inside a strong building.
-Stay away from windows.
-Target Area: Box Butte; Dawes The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for Northeastern Box Butte County in the Panhandle of Nebraska Southern Dawes County in the Panhandle of Nebraska * Until 1000 PM MDT. * At 922 PM MDT, a severe thunderstorm was located over Red Cloud Campground, or 11 miles south of Chadron, moving southeast at 40 mph.
-HAZARD...Two inch hail and 60 mph wind gusts.
+Effective: 2021-07-09 18:08:00 CDT Expires: 2021-07-09 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+Target Area: Box Butte; Dawes The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for Box Butte County in the Panhandle of Nebraska South central Dawes County in the Panhandle of Nebraska * Until 600 PM MDT. * At 508 PM MDT, a severe thunderstorm was located near Berea, or 14 miles northwest of Alliance, moving southeast at 25 mph.
+This is a very dangerous storm.
+HAZARD...Baseball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Crawford, Red Cloud Campground, Chadron Campground and Chadron St Park.
-HAIL...2.00IN WIND...60MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be severely injured.
+Expect shattered windows, extensive damage to roofs, siding, and vehicles. * Locations impacted include Alliance, Hemingford, Wild Horse Butte, Alliance Airport, Box Butte Campground, Berea, Flahertys Corner, Box Butte Dam and Marsland.
+TORNADO...POSSIBLE HAIL...2.75IN WIND...60MPHalerts.weather.gov

 Comments / 0